 What are the best WordPress plugins for bloggers?

 Let’s talk plugins.
 There’s soooo many great WordPress plugins for blogs, and if you’ve just made the switch from wordpress.com to wordpress.org you’ll now know that the infinite world of plugins has opened up to you!
 Yay! … but … wait… where do you start?
-Which plugins are good?
+Which WordPress plugins are good?
 Which are great?
 Which are super important?

-Plugins can slow your site down… so make sure you’re only grabbing the ones that you need and are super useful to your blog.
+Plugins can slow your site down (a lot)… so make sure you’re only grabbing the ones that you need and are super useful to your blog.

 Delete or at least deactivate any you are not using or are now not necessary as well.

-Here’s my definitive list of the 7 best WordPress plugins for bloggers
+Here’s my definitive list of the 7 best WordPress plugins for bloggers.

 1. Yoast SEO

-SEO is literally just the practice of making it easier for your blog to rank on search engines.
-So, anything to make that little journey just a smidge less bumpy is alright with me.
+SEO is literally just the practice of making it easier for your blog to rank on search engines, specifically Google.
+So, anything to make that journey just a smidge less bumpy is alright with me.
 Check out my handy wee wrap up of SEO for beginner bloggers if you’re stuck on wrapping your head around the basics of SEO.

-Yoast SEO is a cool plugin that does a few very cool things…
+Yoast SEO is a cool plugin that does a few very smart things…

-First up… it gives you this handy dandy little check in at the bottom of all your posts….
+- Yoast gives you a handy dandy little check in at the bottom of all your posts….
 Don’t get toooo caught up in getting the green lights on both readability and SEO.

-Yoast also shows you your progress at the top right of your post editing screen.
+2. Yoast also shows you your SEO progress at the top right of your post editing screen.

 Once installed (find it under add new plugins) … you can find Yoast SEO on your right hand side nav bar, where all your plugins will sit.